ademouy/Data-Modeling-with-Postgres/README.md

-# Udacity Data Engineer Nanodegree - Data Modeling with Postgres
+# Data Modeling with Postgres

 ## Create a Postgres database with tables designed to optimize queries on song play analysis